-(JUDGMENT OF THE TRIBUNAL DELIVERED BY THE HON'BLE SHRI D.SURYA RAO , MEMBER (JUDICIAL).
+(JUDGMENT OF THE TRIBUNAL DELIVERED BY THE HON'BLE • SHRI D.SURYA RAO , MEMBER (JUDICIAL).

 The applicants herein are the respondents in C.M.P.
-No.30/88 on the file of the Labour Court, Visakhapatnam.
-The Respondent No.1 while working as a Senior Trolleyman in the Engineering Department, South Central Railway, Vijayawada Division, had filed CMP No.30/88 before the Labour Court, Visakhapatnam under Section 33(c) (2) of the Industrial Disputes Act, 1947, claiming that ever since 1970 the respondents had been extracting 12-hour work per day from him and other similarly situated employees.
-It was contended that according to the provisions of the Minimum Wages Act they were entitled to be paid wages for work performed over and above normal duty hours and that as per Railway Board Circular No.E(LL)73/AER/MA/7 dated 13-6-74 circulated by the Chief Personnel Officer, South Central Railway alongwith his Letter dated 3-7-1974 as Estt.Serial No.180/74 the duty hours of staff was classified as 'continuous' and "Essentially Intermittent".
-The respondent herein stated that he was entitled to be paid a sum of Rs.15,538.32 as over-time wages for work performed over and above the working hours notified under revised duty rosters from 1-8-1974.
+No. 35/88 on the file of the Labour Court, Visakhapatnam.
+The Respondent No.1 while working as a Senior Trolleyman in the Engineering Department, South Central Railway, Vijayawada Division, had filed CMP No. 35/88 before the Labour Court, Visakhapatnam under Section 33(c)(2) of the Industrial Disputes Act, 1947, claiming that ever since 1970 the respondents had been extracting 12-hour work per day from him and other similarly situated employees.
+It was contended that according to the provisions of the Minimum Wages Act they were entitled to be paid wages for work performed over and above normal duty hours and that as per Railway Board Circular No.E(LL)73/AER/MA/7 dated 13-6-74 circulated by the Chief Personnel Officer, South Central Railway alongwith his Letter dated 3-7-1974 as Estt.
+Serial No.180/74 the duty hours of staff was classified as 'continuous' and "Essentially Intermittent".
+The respondent herein stated that he was entitled to be paid a sum of Rs.15,538.32as over-time wages for work performed over and above the working hours notified under revised duty rosters from 1-8-1974.
 This amount was calculated on the basis that the respondent had performed 2 hours over-time every day from 1-8-1974 till the date of filing of the application.

-(2W)
+(P)

-2. On behalf of the Railways, applicants/Respondents, a counter was filed denying the claim of the respondent/petitioner in CMP No.30/88.
-It was contended that the Respondent/Petitioner was relying upon a Railway Labour Tribunal Award whereby "Essentially Intermittent staff" are rostered to do 72 hours per week or 60 hours a week depending upon the place of residence of the employee and his place of work.
-All "Essentially Intermittent staff" working at "other than road side stations" who are provided Railway quarters within 0.5 kms. of their place of work are to be rostered for 72 hours a week while those not provided with quarters within 0.5 kms. of their place of work are to be rostered for 60 hours a week.
-The counter stated that the petitioner was provided with Railway quarter within 0.5 kms. of his headquarters viz.
-Pithapuram and hence he is not entitled to claim the benefit of the Railway Labour Tribunal Award.
+2. On behalf of the Railways, applicants/respondents, a counter was filed denying the claim of the Respondent/Petitioner in CMP No. 35/88.
+It was contended that the respondent was relying upon a Railway Labour Tribunal Award whereby "Essentially Intermittent" staff are rostered to do 72 hours per week or 60 hours per week depending upon their the number of rostered hours prescribed for them or the place of residence of the employee and the distance between the place of residence of the employee and the place of his work.
+All "Essentially Intermittent" staff working at other than road side stations/are provided with railway quarter within 0.5 kms. from their place of work are to be rostered as 72 hours per week while those not provided quarters within 0.5 kms. of their place of work are to be rostered for 60 hours per week.
+The counter stated that the applicant was provided with a quarter only from 10-11-85.
+Wherever railway accommodation was not provided within 0.5 kms. two rests were granted to all such employees.
+However, if two rests could not be given for any reasons, over-time allowance was paid.
+They claim that the petitioner was paid Rs.
+1,898.32 ps. towards over-time allowance for the period from 4-8-74 to 22-3-75 and to 5-2-78.
+As the petitioner received this over-time allowance and from 7-2-78 to 9-11-85 he was given two days rest.
+It was contended that the petitioner was not entitled to over-time allowance claimed.